Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 ### Retrieve a schema Avro

 Retrieve a previously registered schema's content from the Azure Schema Registry with either a schema ID or the group name, schema name, and version.
+This is the same regardless of schema format.

 ```C# Snippet:SchemaRegistryRetrieveSchemaAvro
 SchemaRegistrySchema schema = client.GetSchema(schemaId);